 Included in the rates are four standard cost components that are assumed to be common to all social and medical services.
 They are Employment Related Expenses (EREs), Program Support (PS), facility cost (Dday Hhabilitation only) and General and Administrative costs of 11%-included in all services except Market Rates services.
 In Maryland, Training and Transportation components were also studied and used to develop the rates.
 JVGA surveyed and analyzed the general ledgers of approximately 70 DDA providers to standardize the cost component and rates.
-The Rate Study report was released on November 3, 2017 and is published on DDA's website at https://dda.health.maryland.gov/Pages/home.aspx.
-Subsequently, DDA hired a vendor, Optumas, to review-verify and validate data from the JVGA rate study and developadjust rates for new services.
-Any rates that were updated were based on their review, and input from providers and public comment and will be implemented in LTSSMaryland.
-A detailed rate file is available upon request.
+The Rate Study report was released on November 3, 2017 and is published on DDA's website at https://dda.health.maryland.gov/Pages/Rate_Study_Report.aspx.
+Also, four town halls were held to solicit public comment on the report.
+Subsequently, DDA hired a vendor, Optumas, to review-verify and validate data from the JVGA rate study and developadjust rates as needed for new services.
+Any rates that were updated were based on their review of the data, and-input from providers and public comment and will be implemented in LTSSMaryland.
+A detailed rate file is available upon request.-